 Community Involvement and Charitable Donations

 Cooperation, Community, Education, and Sharing are core values of Kingston Community Credit Union.
 We strongly believe in building cooperative relationships with our members and our community.
-For over 60 years KCCU has made a positive impact in our local community with charitable giving, volunteerism and financial education.
-We have a proud tradition of cooperative business ethics and a commitment to continually demonstrate our mission, vision, and values.
+For over 65 years Kingston Community Credit Union has made a positive impact in our local community with charitable giving, volunteerism, and financial education.
+We have a proud tradition of cooperative business ethics and a commitment to continually demonstrate our Mission, Vision, and Values.

 - Almost Home